They are stronger. They are faster. They are more intelligent. They are more efficient in any way. In short, they are just better.

 - While sentients robots are completely outlawed by the Adeptus Mechanicus (due to a Robot Rebellion millenia prior leading to AI standing for Abominable Intelligence), they themselves are quite eager to replace as many of their body parts with mechanical equivalents as possible.
 "The Flesh Is Weak" is one of their major tenets.

 - The Catalyst states that this trope is the reason why a Robot War is inevitable in every technologically-advanced civilization.

 - The Reapers appear to play this trope straight, needing an entire fleet to kill even just one of them.
 It is partly subverted in Mass Effect 2 when it turns out that they are synthetic-organic hybrids.

 - The game has 3 types of robotics: Robots, Droids and fully sentient Synthetics.
 Robots and Droids are functionally slaves with a boost to mineral production, while getting a major malus on anything else.
 Synthetics on the other hand act like normal citizens, except that they can live in any terrain, get a huge bonus in any sort of production and consume energy instead of food.

 - The Machine Consciousness gets a 50% bonus on every production and employs Synthetics and slaves only.
-They will surpass any other empire technologically and economically eventually and their only goal is to wipe organics from the face of the galaxy.
+They will surpass any other empire technologically and economically eventually and depending on their civics, may intend to purge all organics or assimilate them into their collective.